npphuong210/npphuong210/README.md

 - Research on Overfitting and Optimization of Machine Learning models

 ## ⚡ Goals
 My goal is to become an expert in the field of AI and Machine Learning.
-I am seeking internship opportunities or real-world projects to apply my knowledge and skills and learn from experienced professionals in the industry.
+I am seeking opportunities or real-world projects to apply my knowledge and skills and learn from experienced professionals in the industry.

 ## 📫 Contact
 - **Email**: npphuong210@gmail.com